Install and Run¶

 Build using CMake¶

-Confirming that CMake of version 3.14.0 or later can be usable in your environment, proceed the following steps.
-We assume that you are in the directory SALMON.
+After confirming that CMake version 3.14.0 or later is available in your environment, proceed with the following steps.

-Create a new temporary directory
+Create a new temporary directory named

 build

-$ python ../configure.py --arch=ARCHITECTURE --prefix=../ $ make $ make install
+, then build and install SALMON:$ python ../configure.py --arch=<ARCHITECTURE> --prefix=<INSTALLATION_DIRECTORY> $ make $ make install

 are as follows: